redhat-nfvpe/onap-lab-experimental/doc/manager.md

 Now that we have the `tripleo` virtual machine ready with the TripleO client we can use it to deploy TripleO:

-    manager/tripleo/install
+    manager/tripleo/deploy

-This step is almost entirely handled by the `openstack undercloud install` command.
-It is configured by `configuration/tripleo/undercloud.conf`.
-Internally it has several steps and takes a while to complete, ~ 15 minutes.
+The bulk of the work of this [this script](../manager/tripleo/deploy) is handled by the `openstack undercloud install` command.
+It is configured by files in [`configuration/tripleo/`](../configuration/tripleo/).
+It itself comprises several steps and takes a while to complete, ~ 15 minutes.

 Internally it will be using [Puppet](https://puppet.com/) to orchestrate the installation and configuration of the various OpenStack undercloud services as containers to be run by [Podman](https://podman.io/).
 Containers allow for better isolation and portability.
-The undercloud itself is installed using the OpenStack [Heat](https://docs.openstack.org/heat/latest/) orchestration and [Mistral](https://docs.openstack.org/mistral/latest/) workflow services, which internally uses [Ansible](https://www.ansible.com/).
+The undercloud itself is installed using the OpenStack [Heat](https://docs.openstack.org/heat/latest/) orchestration and [Mistral](https://docs.openstack.org/mistral/latest/) workflow services, which internally use [Ansible](https://www.ansible.com/).
 The OpenStack container images are provided by the [Kolla project](https://docs.openstack.org/kolla/latest/).

 Logs and configuration files have been fetched to the `workspace/results/` directory.
 Some useful ones are from:

+* TripleO: `/home/tripleo/install-undercloud.log`
 * TripleO: `/var/log/containers/mistral/engine.log`
 * TripleO: `/var/log/containers/heat/heat-engine.log`

-In TripleO's `tripleo` user's home directory:

-* `/home/tripleo/install-undercloud.log` is a copy of the output we saw during this step
-* `/home/tripleo/undercloud.conf` is based on our `configuration/tripleo/undercloud.conf`
-* `/home/tripleo/tripleo-config-generated-env-files/undercloud_parameters.yaml` incorporates
+* TripleO: `/home/tripleo/undercloud/undercloud-passwords.conf`
-   the above two files
-* `/home/tripleo/undercloud-passwords.conf`
+* TripleO: `/home/tripleo/undercloud/container-images.yaml`
-* `/home/tripleo/tripleo-undercloud-passwords.yaml` incorporates the above file and also ssh keys
-* `/home/tripleo/stackrc` sets up a shell environment for accessing the undercloud

-We can now access the undercloud's `openstack` command via a shortcut (that uses the `stackrc` mentioned above), e.g.:
+We can now access the undercloud's `openstack` command via a [shortcut](../manager/tripleo/openstack) that uses the `stackrc` file created in the `tripleo` user's home directory), e.g.:

     manager/tripleo/openstack network list